daijiang/workflow_demo/README.md

 - `R`: for data clean and analyses.
 - `LaTeX`: for fine control of typesetting and pdf generation.
 - `Pandoc`: for file types converting, e.g. convert markdown file to pdf or docx files or html files.
+	+ if you have `Rstudio` installed, you can also use pandoc shipped with Rstudio:

+		sudo ln -s /usr/lib/rstudio/bin/pandoc/pandoc /usr/local/bin
+		sudo ln -s /usr/lib/rstudio/bin/pandoc/pandoc-citeproc /usr/local/bin